-The Company tests its goodwill and indefinite-lived intangible assets for impairment at least annually, as of October 1, or more frequently if certain indicators arise.
+The Company tests its goodwill for impairment in the fourth quarter of each year, or more frequently if certain indicators arise.
 The Company tests for goodwill impairment at the reporting unit level, which is defined as one level below an operating segment.
-During 2021, the Company identified two reporting units, which include the following: 1) Surgical Facilities and 2) Ancillary Services.
-A detailed evaluation of potential impairment indicators was performed, which specifically considered the volatility observed in the prices of the Company's outstanding debt securities and common stock, as well as surgical case volumes.
+During 2022, the Company identified two reporting units, which include the following: 1) Surgical Facilities and 2) Ancillary Services.
 Prior to 2021, the Company had a third reporting unit, Alliance, which was a component of the Optical Services operating segment.
 On December 31, 2020, the Company sold the remaining assets of the Optical Services operating segment.